idealparable/BibleQ/DidLazarusWriteJohn.md

 Then my points were summarily ignored, for the most part, with a few bad arguments thrown in.

+Or, if you *don't* thoroughly debunk it, they accuse you of not understanding the topic thoroughly enough, and say you should have been more thorough.

+I've literally had atheists begging, begging, begging me desperately to re-re-repeat evidence for God that had been covered in countless past conversations, and I made them promise not to complain that the response would be long, and then only one bothered to read it, they all fled, and that one just spammed with a single argument, a bad one, and fled from then.

 It's a shell game.

-And the topic might seem irrelevant at first, but I happened to have focused on more obviously relevant topics for a long time enough to know instantly some key ones it does touch on.
+And this topic might seem irrelevant at first, but I happened to have focused on more obviously relevant topics for a long time enough to know instantly some key ones it does touch on.

 In any case, I find that most likely, following what we could call the Columbo rule, most likely the way we'll answer questions *accurately* (as we should) is by a thorough investigation, and most likely, some things that might seem trivial will most likely turn out not to be, and the only way to be sure is to check.